List of One Tree Hill characters: Clay Evans

-Played by Robert Buckley from season seven onwards, Clayton "Clay" Evans became Nathan's agent and close friend during the time jump of fourteen months between season six and seven.
-He's also close to Nathan's family, his wife Haley James Scott and their son James Lucas Scott.
+Played by Robert Buckley from Season 7 onwards, Clayton "Clay" Evans became Nathan's agent and close friend during the time jump of fourteen months between Season 6 and 7.
+He is also close to Nathan's family, his wife Haley James Scott and their son James Lucas Scott.
 At first Clay is shown as a flirt and fond of one-night stands.
-Upon meeting Quinn James, Haley's sister, he's immediately drawn to her but backs off once he learns that she's going through a separation with her husband.
+Upon meeting Quinn James, Haley's sister, he is immediately drawn to her but backs off once he learns that she is going through a separation with her husband.
 In his past, Clay was married to a woman named Sara who died suddenly, leaving Clay emotionally scarred and unable to let go of her.
 Clay is a loyal friend and helps the Scotts through the Renee scandal but is fired once he fails to re-sign Nathan with the Bobcats.
 Quinn helps him get his job back and make peace with the loss of his wife so he can move on and the two fall in love.

-In the season seven finale, both he and Quinn are shot by Clay's stalker, Katie Ryan and left for dead.
-Clay lingers between life and death with a gunshot wound to the chest and comes close to dying when his organs start to fail, but makes a miraculous recovery after a kidney transplant and awakens with Quinn at his side.
+In the Season 7 finale, both he and Quinn are shot by Clay's stalker, Katie Ryan and left for dead.
+Clay lingers between life and death with a gunshot wound to the chest and comes close to dying when his organs start to fail but makes a miraculous recovery after a kidney transplant and awakens with Quinn at his side.
 He later helps Nathan with a career as a sporting agent.

 We later find out that Clay in fact fathered a baby with Sara named Logan, who he later meets in a hospital while undergoing counseling for his disease.

-In the penultimate episode of season 9, Clay proposes to Quinn in Logan's tent, which is set up in the living room.
+In the penultimate episode of Season 9, Clay proposes to Quinn in Logan's tent, which is set up in the living room.
 Quinn says yes.
 In the final episode, Clay and Quinn get married and adopt Logan.